matrix-org/matrix-spec-proposals/proposals/3767-time-based-notification-filtering.md

 As only one rule per `kind` + `rule_id` is allowed and rule conditions are an `AND` this allows only one contiguous range to be defined.
 This precludes one of the main usecases for the feature - ignoring notifications outside of work/waking hours.

 #### Device assessment
 An alternative version of the `time_and_day` defined above used timezone agnostic times and did not define a timezone.
 This rule would be assessed only on the device.
+This is not easily achieved on every platform.

 #### ms offsets for time intervals
-Previous versions used ms offsets to represent time of day instead of `hh:mm`.
-Ms offsets may behave incorrectly on days with a DST jump.
+Previous proposals used ms offsets to represent time of day instead of `hh:mm`.
+Ms offsets may behave incorrectly on days with a DST jump and are less intuitive.

 ## Security considerations
 - Stores user's timezone on the server.
 DND periods saved to the server without timezone information would reveal information about a user's approximate timezone anyway.
-Users who do not wish to store their timezone can set DND periods in UTC.
+Users who do not wish to store their timezone can set DND periods in UTC (this option should be available in clients implementing time based notification filtering).

 ## Unstable prefix